Backyard Beehive Initiative

 Support local pollinators by participating in our backyard beehive initiative.

-Become a Bee Sanctuary Supporter
+Become a Bee Host or Sponsor

 When you sign up to support our campus bee sanctuary with a recurring monthly gift of $65 you can host a beehive year round.